The Golden Holiday: Production and Opening

 The movie was filmed in a location in the Philippines in 2018, and many local residents participated.
 At that time, the title was 'Package'.
 More than 80% of the movie was filmed in the Philippines.
-During filming, we encountered typhoons and heatwaves, and had difficulties in recruiting locations and supplying personnel.
+During filming, the crew encountered typhoons and heatwaves, and had difficulties in recruiting locations and supplying personnel.

 Director Kim Bong-han said that he was inspired by the movie "The Hangover" and thinks it's more of a 'children's commotion' than a noir crime drama.
 It is said that the main subject of the film, 'Yamashita Gold', was actually read from a book and conceived of the story of the gold left by the former Japanese military in the Philippine sea.

 The movie was scheduled to be released in the first half of 2020, but due to the COVID-19 pandemic, it was first postponed to August, and then again to September, the Chuseok holiday.
 In the process, the editing was revised to focus on the events rather than the emotions of the characters to be suitable for a family movie.